Letts History, Family Crest & Coats of Arms

 The rich and ancient history of the Letts family name dates back to the time of the Anglo-Saxon tribes of Britain.
 It comes from the baptismal name Lettice, a popular girls name in medieval times.
 This personal name was originally derived from the Latin laetitia, which means gladness and joy.
 Baptismal names began to appear as surnames relatively late in the growth of the naming tradition.
 This is a little surprising, given the popularity of biblical figures in the Christian countries of Europe.
 Nevertheless, surnames derived from baptismal names grew in popularity during the Middle Ages, and have become one of the foremost sources for surnames.

 Early Origins of the Letts family

 The surname Letts was first found in Gloucestershire, where they held a family seat as Lords of the manor of Lett, before the taking of the Domesday Book in 1086.

-Important Dates for the Letts family
+Early History of the Letts family

 This web page shows only a small excerpt of our Letts research.
 Another 91 words (6 lines of text) covering the years 1086 and 1273 are included under the topic Early Letts History in all our PDF Extended History products and printed products wherever possible.

 Spelling variations in names were a common occurrence before English spelling was standardized a few hundred years ago.
 In the Middle Ages, even the literate spelled their names differently as the English language incorporated elements of French, Latin, and other European languages.
 Many variations of the name Letts have been found, including Lett, Layt, Laite, Layte, Let, Lete, Latt, Leyt, Letts, Lettson and many more.

 Early Notables of the Letts family (pre 1700)